 4. shop sustainable fashion

-Shopping sustainable fashion is one of my favorite things to do!
+Shopping for sustainable fashion is one of my favorite things to do.

 5. Learn to grow your own food